v-hirak/explaining-MT-difficulty/README.md

 - `glotcc_size`: we approximate the _general resourcedness of a language_ using language size data from the [GlotCC broad-coverage CommonCrawl corpus](https://github.com/cisnlp/GlotCC?tab=readme-ov-file).
 We collect content length values for 210 out of 212 languages in FLORES+.
 - `wiki_size`: we estimate data availability of 169 languages using their respective Wikipedia sizes measured in the number of articles.
 Article counts are taken from [here](https://meta.wikimedia.org/wiki/List_of_Wikipedias).

+## Acknowledgements

+This research was funded by the Erasmus Mundus Masters Programme in Language and Communication Technologies (EU grant no. 2019-1508) and the Talent
+Programme of the Dutch Research Council (grant VI.Vidi.221C.009).

 ## Citing

 If you use this dataset in your research, pleace cite our paper: